 The Sixteenth Century brought business adventurers and explorers home to Europe and with them the awareness and aspiration for rich textiles and rugs from the East.

 It wasn’t long before the appreciation of cloth floor coverings took off, came to America, and became one of the most fundamental and beautiful parts of our modern home interior.

-Carpet continues to be popular for many reasons.
-Carpet is still the primary flooring choice for many families.
+Carpets continue to be popular for many reasons.
+Carpet installation is still the primary flooring choice for many families.
 After all, it's relatively affordable, comfortable, generally easier to install and replace than other floor coverings, and it offers more fashion options in colors and textures than any other floor covering option on the market.

 Carpet offers you more warmth, softness and is much quieter than any other floor covering.

 Today's carpet styles, colors and textures also blend well with any home decor and with a variety of other flooring products.
 From traditional to country, from casual to formal, you can always find a carpet that will compliment any interior setting and give you years of beauty and performance.

 For those who want to know, here’s a list of carpet advantages.
 Check it out, maybe print it out, and then come explore the other sections on beautifying your home with carpet.